Utility bicycle

 A city bike with a step-through frame is practical for easy mounting in and out.
 Straight sitting position focusing on comfort instead of speed.

-A utility bicycle, city bicycle, urban bicycle, European city bike (ECB), Dutch bike, classic bike or simply city-bike is a bicycle designed for frequent short, slow-paced rides through flat urban areas.
+A utility bicycle, city bicycle, urban bicycle, European city bike (ECB), Dutch bike, classic bike or simply city-bike is a bicycle designed for frequent short rides through urban areas.
 It is a form of utility bicycle commonly seen around the world, built to facilitate everyday riding in normal clothes in a variety of weather conditions.
 It is therefore a bicycle designed for practical transportation, as opposed to those primarily for recreation and competition, such as touring bicycles, road bicycles, and mountain bicycles.
 Utility bicycles are the most common form globally, and comprise the vast majority found in the developing world.
 City bikes may be individually owned or operated as part of a public bike sharing scheme.

 Generally as they are more suitable for urban environments, they focus more on comfort and practicality instead of speed or efficiency.
 They normally have a slightly curved, roughly planar aligned and elevated handlebar, providing users an upright sitting position.
 They have fewer gears and they often are heavier than road bicycles.
 They might have the top central frame bar diagonally aligned for allowing easy mounting in and out and they might have a back or front frame for transport of items.
 The saddle is typically larger compared with other bicycles and the majority are provided with chain and tire protection against oil or dirt.